 If you are paddling on a large lake or an unfamiliar river, you need to know where you are at or maybe you want to find last week’s fishing spot.
 Fortunately, a GPS or Global Positioning System is specifically made for these situations.

 Also, kayak-specific GPS devices have incredible mapping, waterproofing, portability, durability, and other features to help you navigate when you are on the water.

 But what is the best GPS for your next kayak adventure?
-This article will explore several devices, reviewing their features, their pros, cons, and answer some of the most common questions about GPS devices for kayaking.
+This article will explore several devices, review their features, pros, and cons, and answer some of the most common questions about kayaking GPS systems.

 So, let’s get to it.

 #1 Garmin eTrex 22x, Handheld GPS Navigator

 - Explore confidently with the reliable handheld GPS

 - 2.2" sunlight-readable color display with 240 x 320 display pixels for improved...

 - Preloaded with Topo Active maps with routable roads and trails for cycling and hiking

 - Support for GPS and GLONASS satellite systems allows for tracking in more challenging...